HadisRe/SmartTaintRL/README.md

 - Graph propagation with centrality analysis
 - Function-level and node-level ranking

+The localization module (`src/localization/`) implements this phase, providing ranked lists of suspicious functions and nodes within each contract.

 ## Comparison with Existing Tools

 | Method | F1 (Balanced) | F1 (Imbalanced) | Time |